The College of Public Health and Health Professions offers several scholarships to eligible students.

 - Freshmen and Sophomores: UF Financial Aid Office located in Criser Hall at (352) 392-1275.

 The application period for the 2023-2024 academic year will open in October 2023.
-College scholarships are awarded at the end the Spring semester.
+College scholarships are awarded at the end of Spring semester.
 The UF Health Shands Auxiliary Scholarship is disbursed as one lump sum payment in August.

 Questions regarding College scholarships?
 Contact April O’Neal at firstname.lastname@example.org or 352-273-6377.